Ankurkr8009/ChatHub/README.md

   - Add or remove users from group conversations.

 - **Notifications:**
-  - Keeps users informed with notifications.
+  - Notification Indicator for Displaying New Messages